 - Anti-Asthmatic – assessed by passive cutaneous anaphylaxis

-- Anti-anxiety and depression with indication that high doses may be adaptogenic
+- Anti-anxiety and depression with the indication that high doses may be adaptogenic

 - Anti-diabetic activity by inhibiting glucose intake from the diet